On the engineering of higher-order Van Hove singularities in two dimensions: Discussion.

-To this end, the introduced set of analytical and numerical tools enables the determination of the order of the HOVHs, leading to a phase diagram of their order.
-The $d_{xy}$-VHs clearly changes it type as a function of rotation angle, with a critical angle of $\sim 9.7^\circ$, surprisingly close to the angle realized in the surface reconstruction of \ce{Sr2RuO4}.
-Tunability of the rotation angle can be achieved by biaxial strain, as, for example, demonstrated in MBE-grown thin films \cite{burganov_strain_2016}.
-In combination with doping or gating to control the chemical potential, thin films of strontium ruthenates become a promising testbed to establish the influence and importance of HOVHs for the physical properties.
-The theoretical and numerical tools we introduce here provide new methods to study tunable VHs in a range of existing quantum materials (e.g. \cite{Liu_2023}) and in many more predicted to exhibit almost flat bands \cite{Regnault_2022}.
-Even weak interactions may lead to a plethora of quantum phases as a result of HOVHs \cite{Zervou_JB_2023, Classen_2020}.
+To this end, the introduced set of analytical and numerical tools enables the determination of the order of the HOVHS, leading to a phase diagram of their order.
+The $d_{xy}$-VHS clearly changes it type as a function of rotation angle, with a critical angle of $\sim 9.7^\circ$, surprisingly close to the angle realized in the surface reconstruction of \ce{Sr2RuO4}.
+Tunability of the rotation angle can be achieved by biaxial strain, as demonstrated in MBE-grown thin films, where epitaxial strain and substitution of Sr by Ba lift the octahedral rotation \cite{burganov_strain_2016}, or as suggested to result from electric fields through adsorption of alkali atoms\cite{kyung_electric-field-driven_2021}.
+In combination with doping or gating to control the chemical potential, thin films of strontium ruthenates become a promising testbed to establish the influence and importance of HOVHS for the physical properties.